-In 1970, a deed of charitable trust was signed between the Tel Aviv-Yaffo Municipality and the members of the Cameri troupe, stating that: "We hereby establish a charitable trust that will be named the Tel Aviv Cameri Theatre Trust, intended to maintain a repertoire theatre that will produce and stage plays of the international and Israeli repertoire and will be responsible for all matters relating to the existence and management of the theatre”.
+In 1970, a joined charitable trust was signed between the Tel Aviv-Yaffo Municipality and the members of the Cameri Thetare, stating that: "We hereby establish a charitable trust that will be named the Tel Aviv Cameri Theatre Trust, intended to maintain a repertoire theatre that will produce and stage plays of the international and Israeli repertoire and will be responsible for all matters relating to the existence and management of the theatre”.

-In the early 1990’s, Noam Semel was asked to serve as the Theatre’s Director General.
-In the following year, he invited Omri Nitzan to serve as the Artistic Director.
-The Cameri repertoire policy places an emphasis on Israeli works written by leading Israeli creators and their place on stage alongside contemporary adaptations of global classics, including Shakespeare, Brecht, Ibsen and others.
-Semel and Nitzan believe that the rich repertoire presented during their co-management reflects this inclusive social and artistic vision.
-A selection of the most prominent plays of that period (be specific, until the present?)
-Gorodish, Shaindele, Pollard, Midnight Vigil, Family Story, The Rebels, Murder, Burial, Best Friends, Lysistrata 200, Wife
+Semel and Nitzan's rich repertoire presented during their co-management reflects this inclusive political, social and artistic vision.
+A selection of the most prominent plays of that period such as Gorodish, Shaindele, Pollard, Midnight Vigil, Family Story, The Rebels, Murder, Burial, Best Friends, Lysistrata 200, Wife

-Husband Home, House Man, Utz Li Gutz Li, Yacobi and Liedenthal, Eye Witness, Oil City, Father’s Braid, Nora, Merchant of Venice, An Enemy of the People, Copenhagen, Mr. Green, Democracy, The Glass Menagerie and Hamlet, Murder, The Return To Haifa and many more.
+Husband Home, House Man, Utz Li Gutz Li, Ya'acobi and Liedenthal, Eye Witness, Oil City, Father’s Braid, Nora, Merchant of Venice, An Enemy of the People, Copenhagen, Mr. Green, Democracy, The Glass Menagerie and Hamlet, Murder, The Return To Haifa and many more.

-In 2002, after over four decades in the building at the Dizengoff Passage, the Cameri relocated to its new and innovative home, built with the support of the National Lottery and the Tel Aviv-Yaffo Municipality.
+In 2002, after over four decades in the old building at the Dizengoff St. the Cameri Theatre was relocated to its new and innovative home, built with the support of the National Lottery and the Tel Aviv-Yaffo Municipality, as part of the .
 Within just one year, the Tel Aviv Performing Arts Center turned into a lively location offering endless and diverse activities in five different halls.
 Even though the location is new, the Theatre continues to seek the same essence and the same meaning that Milo and his colleagues sought in the early days.

-Every year, the Cameri Theatre performs to an audience of ~110,000( does that mean a million?) viewers nationwide and, in recent years, subscriptions have grown to 40,000. here you need to say that there is a subscription and that the Cameri performs all over Israel, including the periphery, making theatre accessible to all.
+Every year, the Cameri Theatre performs to an audience of 1,100,000 viewers nationwide.
+In recent years, subscriptions have grown to more than 40,000 subscribers the Cameri performs all over Israel and making theatre accessible to all.

 Cameri plays and artists – actors and creators – are awarded the greatest number of awards and commendations at the annual theatre awards ceremony.

 Since the young Theatre was born and until now – for almost 70 years – the Cameri continues to seek out its path.
-“In all of its years, the Theatre provided Israeli society with feedback”, says Director General Noam Semel, “the playwrights, creators and actors have touched upon the open wounds of society, such as the trauma of Holocaust, the Israeli-Palestinian conflict, the Sephardi-Ashkenazi rift, Israeli identity, collective memory, immigration and more.
+“In all of its years, the Theatre provided Israeli society with feedback”, says Semel, “the playwrights, creators and actors have touched upon the open wounds of society, such as the trauma of Holocaust, the Israeli-Palestinian conflict, the Sephardi-Ashkenazi rift, Israeli identity, collective memory, immigration and more".